How To Make Fondant Carrots Without Moulds

 • Food glue, Clear alcohol or water to join the fondant

-• Clear alcohol for shine (see other methods on YouTube)
+• Clear alcohol for shine (other methods on YouTube)

 • Cling film/plastic wrap

 1. Use coloured fondant or custom colour your own by adding food dye to white fondant.
-See Photo 1 for how this is done.
+See Photo 1 below for how this is done.
 Use gloves as the food colouring stains!
 Add single drops at a time and knead the fondant until all colour is evenly distributed.
 In you want more colour, simply add another drop and repeat this process until you get the desired colour and shade.
-Do not cover the fondant at this stage, as the extra liquid added to it makes it more moist.
-I recommend using gel dye or even better still paste (like Sugarflair), as they add less moisture to the fondant and make it easier to work with.

 Collage of ball of white fondant, tiny dot of orange food colouring and then coloured orange - photo 1.